‘Relax’: South African leader makes the case for land reform

 “Just relax,” Ramaphosa said.
 “This process will end up very well.”

-Some groups in South Africa, however, worry about economic damage from the ruling party’s plans for the expropriation of land without compensation.
+Some groups in South Africa, however, worry about economic damage from plans for the expropriation of land without compensation.

+The economy, one of Africa’s biggest, is already in recession and struggling with problems including a weak currency and fallout from state corruption under former President Jacob Zuma.

+Ramaphosa has said the ruling African National Congress party will push for a constitutional amendment to clarify the land reform process, a move that some critics believe is unnecessary and designed to drum up voter support ahead of elections next year.